sc-ventures/cloudbreak-documentation/docs/blueprints.md

-## Blueprints
+## Using custom blueprints

+This option allows you to create and save your custom blueprints.

 **Ambari blueprints** are your declarative definition of your HDP or HDF cluster, defining the host groups and which components to install on which host group.
 Ambari uses them as a base for your clusters.

 You have two options concerning using blueprints with Cloudbreak:

 * **Use one of the pre-defined blueprints**: To use one of the default blueprints, simply select them when creating a cluster.
 The option is available on the **General Configuration** page.
 First select the **Stack Version** and then select your chosen blueprint under **Cluster Type**.
-For the list of default blueprints, refer to [Default Cluster Configurations](index.md#default-cluster-configurations).
+For the list of default blueprints, refer to [Default cluster configurations](index.md#default-cluster-configurations).
 * **Add your custom blueprint** by uploading a JSON file or pasting the JSON text.

 We recommend that you review the default blueprints to check if they meet your requirements.
 You can do this by selecting **Blueprints** from the navigation pane in the Cloudbreak web UI or by reading the documentation below.

-### Using Custom Blueprints

-This option allows you to create and save your custom blueprints.

-#### Creating a Blueprint
+#### Creating a blueprint

 Ambari blueprints are specified in the JSON format.
 A blueprint can be exported from a running Ambari cluster and can be reused in Cloudbreak after slight modifications.
 When a blueprint is exported, it includes  some hardcoded configurations such as domain names, memory configurations, and so on, that are not applicable to the Cloudbreak cluster.
 There is no automatic way to modify an exported blueprint and make it instantly usable in Cloudbreak, the modifications have to be done manually.